The following definitions that have been prepared by the Calendar Editor are unofficial and should be used for information only.

 Transfer Credit (Advanced Credit)-Course credit which an institution accepts towards a degree and which the student has not earned in the course work at that institution.
 A maximum of two years of transfer credit will be granted toward a U of A undergraduate degree program.
-(See Transfer of Credit Undergraduate Admission and Transfer of Credit University Regulations and Information for Students.)
+(See General Undergraduate Admission Requirements - Transfer of Credit and Academic Regulations - Transfer of Credit.)

 Two-Term Course-A course with a weighting factor of six or greater that normally extends over two consecutive University terms.

 Undergraduate Students-Students registered at the University of Alberta in a Faculty other than the Faculties of Graduate Studies and Research; or Extension; or Open Studies.

 Units of Course Weight - see Details of Courses

 University Year - The consecutive twelve-month period from July 1 through June 30.

 Visiting Student Certificate Program - see International Visiting Student Program